The-Z-Labs/bof-launcher/README.md

     zig build -Dtarget=x86-windows-gnu
     zig build -Dtarget=x86_64-linux-gnu

+To build and run test BOFs do:

+    zig build test

 To ease the whole process even more, the [zigupdate.sh](utils/zigupdate.sh) script can be used for getting Zig and building bof-launcher on Linux machines: